Saw (video game): Development

 On November 14, 2008, Brash Entertainment held a press conference announcing that they would be ceasing operations due to financial difficulties.
 Since Brash Entertainment was publishing the game with Twisted Pictures, the game itself may have been left in "possible state of limbo".
 Considering that the game was far into production, the owners of the Saw brand, Lionsgate considered publishing the game themselves.
-The idea was soon rejected, as Lionsgate is primarily a film company and has no experience in the video game industry.
-Konami picked the game up for distribution/development on February 6, 2009, after almost four months of uncertainty regarding the game's fate.
+Konami picked the game up for distribution/development on February 6, 2009.
 The game, now under control of Konami, was redesigned to be a spiritual successor to Konami's other survival horror franchise, Silent Hill.
 While key elements were retained, Konami did have a large influence in the development of the game.
 The only cast member to reprise their role from the films was Tobin Bell as the Jigsaw Killer.
 Other cast members were replaced with other actors prominent in the video game voice-over industry.
 Earl Alexander replaced Danny Glover as the voice of protagonist David Tapp.
 Instead of actress Shawnee Smith, Jen Taylor voiced Amanda Young.
 Other cast members include David Scully as Oswald McGullicuty and Kahn Doan as new character Melissa Sing.
 Konami plans to use Saw for its visual intensity rather than traditional psychological terror.